bcm-uga/mediation-challenge/README.md

 biocLite("qvalue")
 ```

-##  2. Downloading the dataset for challenges 1 and 2
+##  2. Download datasets for challenges 1 and 2

 Dataset for the 1st challenge and 2nd challenge can be loaded in R using the following pieces of code.